OSGeo/gdal/doc/source/development/dev_documentation.rst

 placed within the function definition.
 If the function is defined in C++ only, then the docstring should be placed in a separate file containing only docstrings (located in :source_file:`swig/include/python/docs`).
-Sphinx loads the Python bindings when generating documentation, so for it to see any changes the following steps must be completed:

-- rebuild the Python bindings from the build directory (``cmake --build . --target python_binding``)
+Sphinx loads the Python bindings when generating documentation, so for it to see any changes the updated Python module must be loadable by the Python interpreter Sphinx is using.
+When building documentation using CMake (e..g, ``cmake --build . --target html``) this will be done automatically.
-- make the updated Python bindings visible to Python, either by installing them, or by running ``scripts/setdevenv.sh`` from the build directory
+If using ``sphinx-build`` or ``sphinx-autobuild`` manually, the updated Python bindings must be rebuilt (``cmake --build . --target python_binding``) and made visible to Python, either by installing them or by sourcing  ``scripts/setdevenv.sh`` from the build directory.

-- update the timestamp of the ``rst`` files associated with the page where the documentation appears (e.g., ``touch doc/source/api/python/osgeo.ogr.rst``)
+Sphinx cannot detect changes to the Python module, so when iteratively rebuilding Python API documentation it is necessary to manually update the timestamp of the ``rst`` files associated with the page where the modified documentation appears (e.g., ``touch doc/source/api/python/osgeo.ogr.rst``)

 .. _rst_style: